AdamT84/rock-paper-scissors-lizard-spock/README.md

 ### Colour Scheme

 The main colours used throughout the site are blue and green for back grounds with black text.
 The reason the developer chose these colours was to give the game a sci-fi link.
-Spock, who fans of Star Trek will know wore a blue shirt and green as this is colour everone thinks of with aliens.
-They have been merged by use of a liner-gradient in css to make an appealing background.
-The background offers excellent constrast with the black text and ensure the foreground is prominent.
+Spock, who fans of Star Trek will know wore a blue shirt and green as this is colour everyone thinks of with aliens.
+They have been merged by use of a liner-gradient in CSS to make an appealing background.
+The background offers excellent contrast with the black text and ensure the foreground is prominent.

 ### Typography

-The font chosen for the site is Orbitron and this has sci-fi feel and fits with the theme of the site extremly well.
+The font chosen for the site is Orbitron and this has sci-fi feel and fits with the theme of the site extremely well.
 The fallback font is Sans Serif in case of import failure.

 ### Media